yoola/GasSensor_Arduino/README.md

 # GasSensor_Arduino

+See for a description of the project the Documentation.pdf file

 This repository contains the code for a Arduino version on the computer:
  - run the code in the folder alcohol_sensor/processing/AlcSensor_PC/AlcSensor_PC.pde